Su-Ya/f2e-1-todolist/README.md

 -- API

 ## Schedule
-- 20180604: Base UI done! (no animation or programming)
+- 20180604: Base UI done! (no animation, no RWD, no programming)